ivo-menezes/project_g3/docs/modelling_design/user_stories/us012/US012_RequirementsEngineering.md

 The Project Manager, Product Owner, Scrum Master and Team Member are roles the users have in a particular project over a certain period.

+There can only be one PO at a time.
+The role of PO in a project may change over time.

 - **From the client clarifications:**

 *Question: